Geoffrey Chaucer is known as the “Father of English Literature”. He lived during the late 14th

 Influence on English

-Chaucer’s impact on
+Literature: Chaucer’s impact on

 English literature cannot be overstated.
 His writing influenced subsequent

-William Shakespeare, who drew inspiration from Chaucer’s
+generations of poets and writers, including William Shakespeare, who drew inspiration from Chaucer’s

-characterizations and narrative techniques
+characterizations and narrative techniques.

 Chaucer’s use of English as a literary language helped pave the way for the